Treatment for Obsessive-Compulsive Disorder (OCD)

 Obsessions are thoughts, images, or urges that come to mind repeatedly and unintentionally.
 They are stubborn, intrusive, and unwanted, almost always producing anxiety and distress.
 In the case of OCD, the sufferer may attempt to ignore or suppress these thoughts, images, or urges or tries to neutralize them through other thoughts or actions, aka compulsions.
 Compulsions are repetitive behaviors like hand-washing or item ordering, or mental acts like counting or praying—in short, just about any activity that is designed to reduce the anxiety produced by the obsession.
 For those suffering from OCD, the compulsions (also called rituals) become excessive.

-It is not obsessive to have occasional thoughts about anything you fear or about the safety of loved ones but watch out for a demand for perfect certainty.
-You know how you can’t really read people’s minds or predict the future 100% of the time and you get along just fine.
-It is the same with certainty, you can’t really have that either, but you can and do also get along fine without it.
+It is not obsessive to have occasional anxious thoughts about your fears or feel concern for the safety of loved ones.
+However, what characterizes obsession for OCD sufferers is a demand for perfect certainty.
+You know how you can’t read people’s minds or predict the future, yet get along just fine?
+It is the same with certainty: you can’t ever achieve 100% certainty, but you can and do get along fine without it.

 Example Scenario of OCD

 Now that we have some understanding of what obsessions and compulsions are, let’s look at an example of an OCD cycle using a hypothetical character named Bill, who is anxious about contamination.
 Let’s say that Bill has experienced obsessions regarding fear of contamination to chemicals, and pesticides in particular, for about 3 years.

 Scenario: Bill opens the door to the bathroom at work with a tissue in his hand (to protect him from contamination) but thinks that he feels something wet come through the tissue.
 He looks at his hand and doesn’t see any moisture.